ilai-deutel/kibi/README.md

 * Compatibility with Windows
 * Command to jump to a given row/column
 * Handle window resize (UNIX only)
-* Parsing configuration files: global editor configuration, language-specific syntax highlighting configuration (38 languages and counting)
+* Parsing configuration files: global editor configuration with validation, language-specific syntax highlighting configuration (38 languages and counting)
 * Display line numbers on the left of the screen; display file size in the status bar